Looking to find your competitor's most valuable keywords? Use this simple 5-step process to uncover a trove of new opportunities.

 Start by entering the two domains you want to compare; e.g. Beardbrand and Beardoholic:

-To make the list more relevant, add advanced filters; e.g. find the keywords in positions 11-20 that you could target:
+Now, to make the competitor keyword list more relevant, add advanced filters; e.g. find the keywords in positions 11-20 that you could target:

 Now you have a list of high-volume keywords that your competitor ranks for in positions 11-20, that you could target.